 Benefits of golf to your mental health

 1. Increased concentration:

 One advantage of Golf is that it allows us to have close contact with nature.
 Staying at home using smartphones all day has made us forget the healthy habits of the past.
-Playing golf, can break this habit, calm the body and make one free from a sedentary lifestyle.
+Playing golf, can break this habit, calm the body and make one free from a sedentary lifestyle with healthy mental health.